paulyd123/DataRepresentationProject/README.md

 The **Playgrounds in Galway City** Dataset contains information and the whereabouts of all of the public playgrounds that can be found in Galway City.

+The type of people that I could imagine using this API would be parents with small children

 ## Information about the Playgrounds in the Galway City Playgrounds dataset
 The dataset that I have used was originally a .csv file however I transferred it to json using an online application which has made it easier to use.
-The dataset contains 15 entries.
+The dataset contains 30 entries.
 Every column has 17 columns which are as follows:

 Heading | Meaning
  ------|---------